JinayJain/gpt-anywhere/README.md

 1. If you don't already, sign up for an account with [OpenAI](https://platform.openai.com/)
 2. Create an [API key](https://platform.openai.com/account/api-keys).
 3. Then, navigate to the settings page of GPT Anywhere using the tray icon.
+Or hit generate with a prompt and hit the "Open Settings" button
 4. Finally, paste and save your API key.

 ## Open GPT Anywhere